-Hotel Ekta is conveniently located close to both the Champs Elysées and the Arc de Triomphe, with easy access to The Louvre via the nearby Georges V metro station.
+Hotel Ekta is conveniently located close to Champs Elysées and the Arc de Triomphe, with easy access to The Louvre via the nearby Georges V Metro station.

-The property features free Wifi throughout, morning breakfast served in the lounge and an on-site bar.
-Rooms feature city views, air conditioning, complimentary tea and coffee, and a minibar.
+The property features free WiFi throughout, and morning breakfast is served in the lounge along with an on-site bar.
+Rooms feature city views, air-conditioning, complimentary tea and coffee, and a minibar.

-Rooms for those traveling with kids include a suite with a king bed and a double bunkbed, as well as a terrace suite with a double bed and a sofa bed (both sleep up to 4).
+Rooms for those traveling with kids include a suite with a king bed and a double bunkbed, as well as a terrace suite with a double bed and a sofa bed (both sleep up to four guests).

 Sleeps up to 5 – 10th arr. – 3★ – Canal St. Martin

 While Le Citizen Hotel is set back a little further from the main tourist sights of Paris, I’ve included it because Canal Saint-Martin is quite an interesting area.
-It is a waterway with 9 locks that connects the Canal de l’Ourcq with the Seine.
-The hotel is also only a 10 minute walk from several metro stations that can easily connect you and your family to the rest of the city.
+It is a waterway with nine locks that connects the Canal de l’Ourcq with the Seine.
+The hotel is also only a 10-minute walk from several Metro stations that can easily connect you and your family to the rest of the city.

-Specifically for families, Le Citizen offers 2-bedroom, 2-bathroom apartments featuring a queen bed, a double bed and a sofa bed (sleeps up to 5).
+Specifically for families, Le Citizen offers 2-bedroom, 2-bathroom apartments featuring a queen bed, a double bed, and a sofa bed (sleeps up to five guests).